Amsterdam; a precious jewel in Northern Europe

 It’s been more than 15 years since my last trip to this city.
 When I lived in Paris I visited Amsterdam more frequently, it was so easy to jump on that train and a few hours later you were straight in the heart of the city.

 Amsterdam is such a small city so wherever you are; you are never far from anything.
-In the inner city I can’t really see many changes, the lovely houses and the canals are as pretty as before and strolling trough the parks and gardens, walking or biking; this city might not be Paris or Rome but it sure is a northern Venice to fall in love with.
+In the inner city, I can’t really see many changes, the lovely houses and the canals are as pretty as before and strolling through the parks and gardens, walking or biking; this city might not be Paris or Rome but it sure is a northern Venice to fall in love with.

 We stayed in the lovely neighbourhood De Pijp,

 formerly a working-class neighbourhood, today De Pijp is home to a multicultural community and one of the city’s most famous markets.
 Bohemian De Pijp’s narrow streets are lined with eateries, old-school pubs and cafes with side walk terraces.
 Gregarious stallholders at Albert Cuypmarkt sell Dutch specialities like herrings and waffles.
 In a former brewery, the multimedia Heineken Experience chronicles the history of beer making and offers tastings.
 Also in the area, Sarphatipark features English-style gardens with ponds and meadows.

 I organised this trip for my family around Anne Frank’s “the Diary of a young girl”.
 The whole family had read the book again and I thought it would be an interesting visit to the house.
 But destiny decided otherwise; if you want to visit the house during summer holidays, you better reserve your tickets about 2 months in advance!!! crazy! so once again I missed that visit.